-Endobronchial ultrasound (EBUS) – EBUS is a new bronchoscopic technique which involves the use of a specialised bronchoscope for performing airway procedures.
-To understand the use of this new instrument one first has to understand the anatomy of the mediastinum which is relevant.
+Endobronchial ultrasound (EBUS) – EBUS is a new bronchoscopic technique which involves the use of an advanced bronchoscope for performing airway procedures.
+To understand the use of this new instrument, one first has to understand the anatomy of the chest which is relevant.

 Mediastinum is the space in the chest between the two lungs.
 The wind pipe, or trachea, normally divides into two smaller wind pipes, or main bronchi, for the purpose of supplying each individual lung.
 The trachea and the major bronchi lie in the space between the two lungs, i.e. the mediastinum.
 In addition to the airways, the mediastinum also contains other structures such as lymph nodes, blood vessels, nerves and most importantly, the heart.
 Lymph nodes are soft tissue structures located adjacent to the airways.
 They are commonly involved in many respiratory disorders such as tuberculosis, sarcoidosis, lung cancer, lymphoma and some other rare conditions.